Synaptic Package Manager

 the update daemon and package management interface for Elysium GNU/Linux.
 It provides a new packaging format

-an Encap Package Manager written by Mark Roth for CCSO's Workstation Services Group
+epkg is an Encap Package Manager written by Mark Roth for CCSO's Workstation Services Group.

 a free UNIX software/file packaging program that generates distribution archives from a list of files.
 The distributions include installation and removal scripts that handle such details as diskless client installations and initialization script